JetBrains/jetCheck/README.md

 * incremental lexer and parser results are consistent with full lexing/parsing
 * code completion suggests whatever you want to write, doesn't contain duplicates and doesn't fail
 * automatic code transformations don't fail, don't break compilation, don't change in presence of extra parentheses, and don't remove valuable comments
-* all internal representations (of which there's many) built for code are always synchronized
+* all internal representations (of which there are many) built for code are always synchronized
 * sorting algorithms used for completion and Project View obey transitivity contracts
 * and other things